rheaxychen/iQuiz/README.md

 -----------
-Author: Rhea Chen
-With the help of my fellow classmates
+Author: Rhea Chen (with the help of my fellow classmates)